-The SAP Logging Connector allows a Mendix app to output logs in a format supported by the Kibana dashboard provided by the SAP Cloud Platform Application Logging service.
+The SAP Logging Connector allows a Mendix app to output logs in a format supported by the Kibana dashboard provided by the SAP Business Technology Platform Application Logging service.
 Without this connector, logs sent to Kibana will not have the correct structure and log level.

 By using this connector, logs will be output in a JSON format with the following fields: